Terran-M-R/CanonVault/README.md

 The manuscript is split into 1,200-word chunks.
 Each chunk is sent to Granite with a prompt instructing it to fix grammar, reformat dialogue with correct punctuation, and improve paragraph flow — without altering any plot details or character names.
 Chunks are processed sequentially and rejoined.

 **2. Story Bible Extraction (runs alongside formatting)** A 1,200-word sample is drawn from three points in the manuscript (beginning, middle, and end) to give Granite broad coverage of the story.
 Granite returns a structured JSON object containing arrays of characters, settings, and plot points.
-The backend parses the JSON and upserts each entry into the database — existing manually-entered entries are never overwritten by empty AI results.
+The backend parses the JSON and inserts each entry into the database — existing manually-entered entries are never overwritten by empty AI results.

 **3. Continuity Analysis (`POST /api/stories/:id/check-continuity`)**
 The Story Bible is serialised into a compact text summary and sent to Granite alongside a 2,000-word story excerpt.
 Granite returns a JSON array of flags — each with a `type` (continuity, plot_hole, show_dont_tell, suggestion), a `description`, and a concrete `suggestion` for the author to act on.